Understand the dangers of trading CFDs before jumping on board

 How to make 30% returns without breaking the bank

-You then continue trading your 10% return per annum system and voila you have now achieved a return of around 30% on your cash.
+You then continue trading your 10% return per annum system.
+If all goes well, you would have achieved a return of around 30% on your cash.

 You just made 10% on $30,000 which is a 30% return on your cash outlay of $10,000.

-So before you put down the deposit on that Princess motor yacht, start very small and trade well within your limits.
+So before you put down the deposit on that Princess motor yacht, start very small.
+Trade well within your limits.

-Any investment carries risk, but successful traders and investors understand risk is essential to earn a reward for their efforts.
+Any investment carries risk, but CFD traders and investors understand risk is essential to earn a reward for their efforts.

 How to remove the ‘gambling’ from your CFD trading